nicsig/config/.config/mpv/scripts/README/interSubs.md

     show_in_browser = 'firefox "https://www.linguee.com/english-french/search?query=${word}"'

-# How to increase the distance between the subtitles and the bottom of the video?
+## increase the distance between the subtitles and the bottom of the video?

 Edit `interSubs_config.py`, and replace this line: